Batman vs Superman

 Batman vs Superman Dawn of Justice film poster

-In addition, the clash between Batman and Superman has served as an inspiration for multiple adaptations in film, animation, and game formats.
+In addition, the clash between Batman and Superman has served as an inspiration for multiple adaptations in film, animation, game formats and Superman t shirts and other apparel designs for adults, youths and kids.
 The movie from 2016 entitled "Batman v Superman: Dawn of Justice" explores the ideological clash between the two heroes while simultaneously setting the stage for the formation of the Justice League.

 Game: Injustice: Gods Among Us